exercism/elm/exercises/concept/secrets/.docs/instructions.md

 ## 4. Clear specific bits

-Lastly, there are also certain bits that always decrypt to 0.
+There are also certain bits that always decrypt to 0.

 Implement the `clearBits` functions that takes a mask and a value.
 The bits in the `value` should be set to 0 where the bit in the mask is 1.